-Please note the journal ‘strongly recommends’ the author to provide ORCID Ids of all the authors, though it is not mandatory.
-If ORCID is provided it will help in quick processing of the article.
+Please note that the journal ‘strongly recommends’ the author provide ORCID Ids of all the authors, though it is not mandatory.
+If ORCID is provided, it will help in the quick processing of the article.

-Authors should follow the manuscript submission instructions in website http://www.editorialmanager.com/jcsc/.
-Manuscript should be prepared in grammatically correct English.
+Authors should follow the manuscript submission instructions on the website http://www.editorialmanager.com/jcsc/.
+The manuscript should be prepared in grammatically correct English.
 Detailed instructions are given below.

 Papers must present results of original work as a Regular Article or Rapid Communication.
-Critical Reviews of important fields and Perspective articles in emerging areas will also be considered for publication.
-The Critical Reviews and Perspective articles are by Invitation from the Editors Only.
-Authors must also submit a covering letter explaining the novelty of the work - mandatory for all submissions and suggest 5 names of Referees.
+Critical Reviews of important fields and Perspective articles in emerging areas will also be considered for publication – The Critical Reviews and Perspective articles are by Invitation from the Editors Only.
+Authors must also submit a cover letter explaining the novelty of the work.
+It is also mandatory for all submissions to suggest the names of 5 Referees.

 Submission of the manuscript will be held to imply that it has not been previously published and it is not under consideration for publication elsewhere; and further that, if accepted, it will not be published elsewhere.
-The Jurisdiction for all disputes concerning submitted articles, published materials, subscription and sale will be at courts/tribunals situated in Bengaluru City only.
+The Jurisdiction for all disputes concerning submitted articles, published materials, subscriptions, and sales will be at courts/tribunals situated in Bengaluru City only.

-Text should be typed double spaced with 1" margin on all sides in Microsoft Word Format along with embedded Figures, Captions and Tables distinctly separated from the main text.
-Please consult editorial staff at 'email@example.com', before submitting manuscript in any other format.
+Text should be typed double-spaced with a 1" margin on all sides in Microsoft Word Format, along with embedded Figures, Captions and Tables distinctly separated from the main text.
+Please consult the editorial staff at 'email@example.com' before submitting the manuscript in any other format.

 Sample Manuscript (See examples below)